paddyroddy/python-template/README.md

 ## Installation

-The recommended way to install `example` is via [pip](https://pypi.org/project/pip/)
+The recommended way to install `Example` is via [pip](https://pypi.org/project/pip/)

 ```sh
 pip install example
 ```

-To install the latest development version of `example`, clone this repository and run
+To install the latest development version of `Example`, clone this repository and run

 ```sh